zslhg903/NINA/NINA/Documentation/NINA.md

 - [ASCOM Platform 6.3 or later][ASCOM]
 - At least 2GB RAM
 - A dual core CPU (technically should run on single core too)
-- 70MB of free disk space
+- 70MB of free disk space without SkyAtlas

 ## Supported Devices
-- Camera
+- Cameras
     - [ASCOM][ASCOM] supported 64bit camera driver
     - ZWO cameras with native driver
+    - Atik cameras with native driver
     - Canon cameras
         - EOS 1300d not compatible
     - Nikon cameras
         - Some Nikons may require a serial shutter cable for bulb exposures
 - Mounts
-    - All [ASCOM][ASCOM] compatible mounts with 64bit drivers
+    - All [ASCOM][ASCOM] compatible mounts
 - Filter Wheels
-    - All [ASCOM][ASCOM] compatible filter wheels with 64bit drivers
+    - All [ASCOM][ASCOM] compatible filter wheels
 - Focusers
-    - All [ASCOM][ASCOM] compatible focusers with 64bit drivers
+    - All [ASCOM][ASCOM] compatible focusers

+> Please note that for the 64bit version of NINA you need 64bit drivers for your ASCOM devices.

 ## Supported Software
 - [PHD2](https://openphdguiding.org/)